Now Available from APA Learn

 You'll learn about:

-Be able to start a conversation with other non-state actors about collaborative climate action planning initiatives
+Starting a conversation with other non-state actors about collaborative climate action planning initiatives

-Understand the existing context of collaboration between cities and other non-state actors on climate action
+The existing context of collaboration between cities and other non-state actors on climate action

-Understand the need for financing for city climate action
+The need for financing for city climate action

 Cities that collaborate with other non-state actors set more aggressive emissions reduction targets, and are better prepared to manage climate-related risks.
 This suggests that collaboration helps cities aim higher on their climate actions than they would alone, and can make them more resilient in the face of climate change.